 After taking her energy use, location, and all the inefficiencies into account, PVWatts tells us that we find that, in Phoenix, an 8.45 kW system would produce 14,422 kWh annually – right at what we want.
 With the typical residential solar panel producing around 270 watts, Martha needs 32 solar panels on her roof!

 Now, let’s say the solar company’s technician found that Martha didn’t have any south-facing roof space available, but her east-facing roof was perfect for solar.
 How many solar panels would she need then?

 Heading back over to PVWatts, we find that an 8.45kW installation only produces 12,450 kWh each year – not nearly enough!
 Instead, we’d need a 9.8 kW system to meet Martha’s energy needs, equal to 37 panels.

 Can I Cover Over 100% of My Energy Use with Solar?

 Homeowners often want to know if they can produce more electricity than they use.
 Maybe they want to increase their savings through a net metering agreement, or are about to have children, or want to put in a pool.
 They want to be absolutely positive that their solar system will cover their energy use in the future.

 Almost all utilities have rules around what percentage of your electricity usage can be offset by the solar panels.
 For most utilities, its 100%.
 However, some utilities, like Xcel Energy in Colorado, allow homeowners to offset up to 120% of their energy use!

-If you’re interested in making you solar system even bigger than what you currently need, be sure to call up your utility and ask if that’s allowed.
-Going bigger is really a financial decision that each homeowner needs to individually assess to decide if that makes sense for them – do the math and compare the higher costs for the additional panels and installation against how much they would get back through net metering or the value of having a larger system.
+Your installer will know exactly what your utility allows, so ask them what the rules are around system size.
+Going bigger is really a financial decision that each homeowner needs to individually assess to decide if that makes sense for them.
+Do the math and compare the higher costs for the additional panels and installation against how much they would get back through net metering or the value of having a larger system.